ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 **Dereference a raw pointer:** Rather than relaxing the borrow checker rules for references, unsafe Rust instead retains them but gives unconstrained access to pointers.
 This is also especially important for C language interfacing.

 **Call an unsafe function/method or Access fields of unions:** Examples include functions that increase performance by relaxing safety, such as by eliminating runtime range checking.
-Also, unsafe functions may be used as the building blocks needed in the creation of higher level abstractions.
+Also, unsafe functions may be used as the building blocks needed in the creation of higher level abstractions (above we saw `MaybeUninit::uninit()` is an example of this).
 Again, this is also especially important for C language interfacing.

 **Access or modify a mutable static variable:** Rust provability rules rely on local function knowledge only and since global variable usage cannot be understood without a global system usage analysis, Rust doesn't allow them in safe code.